zhijunchen-ai/zhijunchen-ai.github.io/_pages/about.md

 **Research.** My primary research interests lie in the general areas of Machine Learning and Natural Language Processing, with particular focus on LLM Ensemble and Multi-LLM System ([arXiv 2025](https://arxiv.org/abs/2502.18036)), Multi-Prompt Learning, and Neural-Symbolic Learning ([ICDE 2023](https://arxiv.org/abs/2302.06337)).

 **Collaboration.** I am looking for research collaborations.
-If you are interested in discussing collaboration opportunities, feel free to email me.
+If you are interested in discussing collaboration opportunities, please feel free to email me.